kamlesh577/Text-summation-using-NLP/README.md

 # Text-summation-using-NLP
-This repository uses NLP to summarize a article.
+This repository uses NLP to summarize a article

 Text summarization alludes to the procedure of shortening long bits of text.
 The expectation is to make a reasonable and familiar text having just the central matters plot in the record.